the hospice movement

-Historically a hospice was a place where travelers could rest and relax before continuing on their journey.
+Historically a hospice was a place where travellers could rest and relax before continuing on their journey.
 Today the international hospice movement provides palliative and comfort care to individuals living with a terminal or life limiting illness, and support to their loved ones.
 The focus is on caring rather than curing.

 Many people think that a hospice is a temporary care facility for those nearing end-of-life.
 Though many hospice societies do operate hospice beds or hospice homes, all kinds of end-of-life care and support fall under the umbrella of the term 'hospice'.
-In fact, the majority of hospice societies do not operate hospice homes or hospice beds at all, spending their time instead offering end-of-life support through volunteer programs, advocacy and education initiatives, and fundraising.
+In fact, the majority of hospice societies do not operate hospice homes or hospice beds at all, spending their time instead offering end-of-life support through volunteer programs, advocacy and education initiatives.